Many or all companies we feature compensate us. Compensation and editorial

 1. Select your state: Begin by choosing your state of residence.
 Loan terms and availability vary by state.

-1. Choose the loan amount: Decide on your desired loan amount, which depends on state regulations and Fig Loans’ offerings.
+1. Choose the loan amount: Determine your desired loan amount.

 1. Register and submit required documents: Create an account with Fig Loans and provide necessary documentation, including: